A census of dwarf galaxy satellites around LMC-mass galaxy NGC 2403: Data and Analysis

 \subsection{Search for dwarf galaxies}

 To search for candidate dwarf galaxies as overdensities of resolved stars, we adopt a simple approach.
 We first divide the footprint of our HSC observations into bins of 1.0~arcmin on a side, which corresponds to $\sim870$~pc at the distance of NGC~2403.
 For each bin, we count the number of point sources within the RGB selection box -- this constitutes the signal within each bin.
 The local background level is estimated by extracting the number of candidate RGB stars in bins whose centers lie in an annulus spanning a radius of 2-5 times the bin size (i.e., 2-5 arcmin) from the bin, then scaling this number to account for the different areas of the annulus and the bin.
 Annuli that are only partially within the observational footprint (i.e., at the outer edge of the coverage) are corrected for the fraction of the annulus that is missing.
-Partial annuli are also necessary near the center of NGC~2403, where the extremely high number counts of stars would create artificially high background values.
+Partial annuli are also necessary near the center of NGC~2403, where the extremely high number counts of stars would create artificially high background values (we also excluded bins within 15 arcmin of the center of NGC~2403 from our search).
 Bins with number counts that are higher than the local background by more than 3.5~times the standard deviation of the counts in the background bins are considered candidate detections.